 Today’s announcement that Michelle Obama is authoring a book on the importance of school, urban and community gardening is another example of the mind shift that is happening in the United States and across the globe.
 Her support of healthier, more self-sustaining lifestyles is directly in line with Growing Spaces vision.
 Growing Spaces was founded on this understanding and literally builds upon it everyday.
-Sixty two different educational institutions and twenty seven communities and organizations have purchased a Growing Dome® Greenhouse from Growing Spaces, fulfilling their vision of a healthier way of living.
+Sixty-two different educational institutions and twenty-seven communities and organizations have purchased a Growing Dome® Greenhouse from Growing Spaces, fulfilling their vision of a healthier way of living.
 In 2008, the Navajo Nation chose our Growing Dome® for an innovative and holistic project initiated by Jaime Oliver, the iconic British chief and author.
-The Growing Dome® and organic farm program at Teech Nos Pos, AZ is intended to provide a healthy, traditional Navajo diet to a generation of youth at risk of developing obesity and or diabetes.
+The Growing Dome® and organic farm program at Teec Nos Pos, Arizona is intended to provide a healthy, traditional Navajo diet to a generation of youth at risk of developing obesity and or diabetes.

 We applaud Michelle Obama for her efforts in promoting the awareness that all Americans can live a long healthy life by growing their own produce and living responsibly.

 If you’d like to support some of our favorite school and community projects, visit our greenhouse fundraiser page.